 - If the work does not comply with the approved plans and specifications, it will be failed.

 - Repeat inspections will incur additional costs.

-- Inspection Checklists are available online for you to use.
-Each is a ‘ready-reckoner’ available for the builder to use to check that all the required work is compliant with the approved Building Consent documents.
-All items on the checklist, big or small, must be compliant in order for the Building Officer to pass the inspection.
+- Inspection Checklists are available online.
+All items on the checklist, big or small, must be compliant with the approved building consent documents (plans and specifications) in order for the Building Officer to pass the inspection.
 So it’s a good idea to use these lists to check that you are ready for an inspection before you book it, thus saving time for both yourself and Council.

 - Have you arranged for access to the building, or building work, so that the building officer can carry out the inspection?
 This includes safe access to ‘off-the-ground’ areas.

 All building officers have undertaken Site Safety training so that they can recognise existing hazards and remain safe while carrying out their duties.
 They are required by Council (under the Health and Safety at work Act 2015, to take reasonable care for their own health and safety.
 As a consequence, if the officer perceives the building site to be dangerous they can refuse to carry out the inspection until the risk has been removed or mitigated.

 During an inspection, the building officer checks that the construction complies with the approved plans and specifications for the building consent.
 They note down their findings on inspection checklists (paper or electronic).
 These go on the property file when they return to the office.
 At the end of an inspection, they communicate the inspection outcome by sending: